Apply online now

 The wholesale/producer licence will suit your needs if you only wish to sell your product to other licensees as a wholesale supplier.
 You will not be able to sell to the general public.

-If you are a Gypsy brewer and you wish to sell your product to the general public from an office or similar location, a packaged liquor licence will be a better fit for you.
+If you are a brewer without equipment and you wish to sell your product to the general public from an office or similar location, a packaged liquor licence will be a better fit for you.

 This permits online sales where goods are delivered directly to the customer’s nominated address, with no walk-up sales from members of the public.